-In addition, it’s unlikely that greed has ever been the sole motivation for anyone to create and pursue wealth.
-And even if there were a person who was solely motivated by greed, how could anyone but that person know she motivation(s)?
-Outward appearances would be the same whether the motivation was greed or something else, such as the desire for fame or the interest in inventing, developing, and selling something which is valued or useful to her fellow man.
+Also, it’s unlikely that greed has ever been the sole motivation for anyone to create and pursue wealth.
+And even if there were a person who was solely motivated by greed, how could anyone but that person know her motivation(s)?
+Outward appearances would be the same whether the motivation was greed or something else, such as the desire for fame or the interest in inventing, developing, and selling something valued or useful to her fellow man.
 Motivation could also come from the desire to discover, create, work, or lead, to make jobs available for people in need, or to build up a nest egg for family security or charity.
-People can become wealthy because billions of consumers love their products (think Steve Jobs) or because they win lotteries, but there is rarely justification for assuming that greed was necessarily the motivation.
+People can become wealthy because billions of consumers love their products (think Steve Jobs) or by winning a lottery.
+Still, there is rarely justification for assuming that greed was necessarily the motivation.